hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 his spine.

 I have many names, the Crimson King is one of them, it is how I'm known here.
 But my real name is Stephen, Stephen King, see the pun?
-I'm a writer, the man behind the curtain — and gestures with his fingers as if typing in the air.
+I'm a writer, a pupeteer, the man behind the curtain — and gestures with his fingers as if typing in the air.

 Bullshit, you are a charlatan, that's what you are.
 Enough of this!
 I want to hear no more.